Radiation therapy (also referred to as radiotherapy or X-ray therapy) is a cancer treatment used to destroy and/or shrink cancer.

 - At Valley, all our CT scanners are calibrated and monitored to ensure optimal scan data with minimal exposure to the patient.
 That means patients receive as little radiation as possible.

-- Our radiation oncologists can see all of the tissue, bone and air cavities that fall in the path of the radiation beam; they then analyze them to determine how much radiation will be delivered to each area.
+- Our radiation oncologists can see all of the tissue, bone and air cavities that fall in the path of the radiation beam; they then analyze them to determine how much radiation will be delivered to each area and create a custom plan to treat the intended area while minimizing exposure to healthy surrounding normal tissues.

 - Prone breast radiation: for women with larger breasts, the patient lies on her stomach during breast cancer radiation to minimize exposure to the heart and lungs and reduce skin reaction.